 Re: I've heard that newborns' skin is too sensitive for baby wipes, is this true?
 What should I use?
 And in general, what kind of baby wipe is best?

-Most doctors recommend avoiding pre-moistened diaper wipes for the first month of your baby's life, since some of their chemicals could irritate your newborn's tender skin.
-Instead, use cotton balls or squares (they'll probably give you some inthe hospital) dipped in warm water.
-When baby is ready for regularwipes, choose ones that are alcohol-free and unscented to preventirritation.
-If you notice redness or a rash other than diaper rash, switch brands until you find one that doesn't cause a reaction.
+According to pediatrician Jennifer Shu, diaper wipes are just fine for newborns.
+The only exception is if baby develops redness or a rash (other than diaper rash), which is indicative of sensative skin.
+In that case, use cotton balls or squares (they'll probably give you some at the hospital) dipped in warm water.
+When baby is ready for regular wipes, choose ones that are alcohol-free and unscented to prevent irritation.
+If you do notice any irritation besides diaper rash, switch brands until you find one that doesn't cause a reaction.
 Talk with your pediatrician about any irritations that seem severe or don't seem to improve.

 Caring for the Umbilical Cord